-2. Does cloud require changes to my workflow?
+2. Do cloud solutions require changes to my workflow?

 Log in.
 Get to work.
 The user experience does not change.
 If something is not working correctly, you reach out for support.
 Just as people have moved away from changing their own oil in their cars, it’s time to leave your data to IT experts.

 3. What happens to my data if my Internet connection goes down?

 Employees working in a cloud environment can now work from any location.
 If your connection goes down at the office, you can go to another office or even a coffee shop and access it.
 Data is protected and productivity does not have to decline.
 Email and business applications remain accessible.

 4. Is my data more or less secure with cloud solutions?

 In your office, your data is as secure as you make it.
 Some companies do not have a sophisticated firewall and can easily be hacked.
 If someone breaks past your physical alarm system into your business, you will receive an alert, but thieves can steal your hardware, your servers and your data.
 A cloud data center provides secure, badged entry, identification checkers and better data locks.

 5. Where is my data and how do I access it?

 Data has to “live” somewhere.
 When you choose the cloud, you are essentially decentralizing your IT organization.
 As long as you have a stable Internet connection to the data center, you can access your information from anywhere, faster.
 You can back it up and copy it to another location as required.
 However, if you want to be able to physically “touch” your data at any time, the cloud may not be ideal for you.